 CCRI prohibits unlawful discrimination based on disability.
-Any individual who believes that he or she has been discriminated against based on disability by a student should report the matter to Dean of Students Michael Cunningham, 401-825-2179, deanofstudents@ccri.edu.
-Those who believe that they have been discriminated against based on disability by a faculty or staff member should report the matter to the Title IX Coordinator, and ADA/Section 504 Coordinator, Alix Ogden, (401)-825-2387, aogden@ccri.edu.
+Any individual who believes that he or she has been discriminated against based on disability by a student should report the matter to Dean of Students Office 401-333-7128, deanofstudents@ccri.edu.
+Those who believe that they have been discriminated against based on disability by a faculty or staff member should report the matter to the Title IX Coordinator, and ADA/Section 504 Coordinator, (401)-825-1126, kddipaola@ccri.edu.